-The fair value reserve comprises the cumulative net change in the fair value of equity instruments and debt securities designated at FVOCI.
+The fair value reserve comprises the cumulative net change in the fair value of equity instruments designated at FVOCI.

 Accumulated income endowment funds

 The accumulated income endowment funds reserve reflects earnings from specific endowments and donations which can only be used to support restricted purposes.